 In addition to nuts, studies show that when dried fruits feature prominently in a diet, they reduce the risk of diabetes and cardiovascular disease.
 In addition, they’re convenient to eat and have a naturally high sugar content which makes them great contributors to weight gain.

 9. Dark Chocolate

 Compared to milk chocolate, dark chocolate has a high-calorie density.
-However, it also contains less sugar, more antioxidants, more micronutrients, more fibre and magnesium.
+However, it also contains less sugar, more antioxidants, more micronutrients, and more fibre and magnesium.
 In addition, it helps reduce the risk of cardiovascular disease, type 2 diabetes, and stress.

 Eggs are a good source of calories, proteins, healthy fats and vitamin D. They also generally contain a little bit of every micronutrient necessary for humans.

 As a result, they’re incredibly beneficial for muscle-building and healthy weight gain.
 However, it’s also important to note that one must eat the whole egg for maximum nutritional value.

 Grain-based cereals are high in calories, antioxidants and fibre.
 Out of all the different healthy cereals, oats are the best choice.

 Oats contain high amounts of protein, lipids, carbohydrates, phytochemicals, fibre, and phenolic compounds that can decrease the risk of heart disease, diabetes, and celiac disease.
 Granola is another calorie-dense food rich in protein, micronutrients and fibre.
 It’s essentially a mixture of cereals, dried fruits and nuts.